I’ve seen quite a bit of posts discussing Muay Thai vs Krav Maga.

 I know this post may seem to be biased towards Muay Thai however we wanted to provide as much detail about each martial art and let you decide on our own.

-While I think Krava Maga may have some benefits in exposing you to martial arts and possibly giving you a brief, shallow overview of different techniques, ultimately, Muay Thai is just better all around, as a martial art and as a form of self deffense.
+While I think Krava Maga may have some benefits in exposing you to martial arts and possibly giving you a brief, shallow overview of different techniques, ultimately, Muay Thai is just better all around, as a martial art and as a form of self defense.

 I hope this post has given you some useful info and thanks for sticking around! – Zack